appirio-tech/topcoder-app/README.md

  - npm install
  - bower install

-## Guide to the Gulpfile
+## Gulpfile Commands

+- Run `gulp` to get a list of commands

 - To run locally without minification: `gulp serve`

-- To build dist folder
- - `gulp build`
+- To create the build: `gulp build`

-- To serve the build
+- To serve the build: `gulp serve-build`
- - `gulp serve-build`

-- To run the test runner and view specs.html
+- To run the test runner and view specs.html: `gulp serve-specs`
- - `gulp serve-specs`

 ### Testing

-Running `gulp test` will perform a single run of the unit tests with karma.
+Running `gulp test` will perform a single run of the unit tests with karma in the command line.
-Running `gulp autotest` will keep the server running and watching files.
+Running `gulp autotest` will keep the server running and watching files in the command line.

 ## Contributing